History of Mexico City: Founding

 The god indicated that they were getting closer when they arrived at Nexticpan, where San Antonio Abad Hospital is, and later at Mixiuhcan, now the colonia of Magdalena Mixiuhcan.
 They wandered another 36 years knowing that they were extremely close.
 Then they sent two priests named Axolóhua and Cuauhcoatl to look for the sign their god promised them.
 The two found an islet near the western shore of Lake Texcoco surrounded by green water.
 In the middle of the islet was a nopal, and an eagle perched upon it with its wings spread and its face looking toward the sun.

 When the eagle left, Axolóhua submerged himself into the waters around the island and Cuaucoatl went back to report what he saw.
 The people were confused because what the two priests had seen was only part of the sign they were told to expect.
 Twenty-four hours later Axolóhua returned.
 While underwater, he saw the god Tlaloc who told him that they did indeed find the place and that they were welcome.
 They moved to the islet and began to construct their city.

 Later versions of the story have a snake in the eagle's mouth.
 The Mexica called their city Tenochtitlan meaning "place of the nopal," referring to the myth of its discovery.
-Gongora gives the day 18 July 1327, but at least three other codices (Azcatitlan, Mexicanus and Mendoza) placed the time of its founding in the year 1325, and los Anales de Tlatelolco adds the day-sign "1 Zipaktli," correlated to the beginning of summer solstice on 20 June.
+Carlos de Sigüenza y Góngora gives the day 18 July 1327, but at least three other codices (Azcatitlan, Mexicanus and Mendoza) placed the time of its founding in the year 1325, and los Anales de Tlatelolco adds the day-sign "1 Zipaktli," correlated to the beginning of summer solstice on 20 June.